AnoopJanardhanan/Python-Assignment---5/README.md

 Exercise 6: Write a Python program that prompts the user to input a list of integers and computes the average of those integers.
 Use try-except blocks to handle any exceptions that might occur.
 Use the finally clause to print a message indicating that the program has finished running.

+Exercise 7: Write a Python program that prompts the user to input a filename and writes a string to that file.
+Use try-except blocks to handle any exceptions that might occur and print a welcome message if there is no exception occurred.